wmeints/mlops-airflow-sample/README.md

 Make sure to name the connection `wasb_datalake`.
 This is preconfigured in the tasks in the sample pipeline.

+In the configured storage account, you'll need the following containers:

+* `raw` - This is where you need to store the raw dataset.
+* `intermediate` - This is where intermediate resuls are stored.
+* `preprocessed` - This is where the preprocessed data is stored.

+You can get the sample dataset from [this website][DATASET_URL].
+Upload it to the `raw` container in the folder `wachttijden/2022/09/09/wachttijden.csv`.

 ### Making changes to pipelines

 When you've deployed all the components to your Kubernetes environment.
 You can